Sometimes when students asked how old I was

 feels

-Other people were born exactly on the day of the moonwalk -
+Other people were born when men were walking the moon -

-how did those mothers feel, their excruciating labors overshadowed by the constant coverage
+those mothers' labors overshadowed by the constant coverage

-Other people died exactly on the days great men were murdered -
+Other people died on days great men were murdered -

-Many Woodstock attendees left early, cold & muddy, hungry & tired,
+Thousands left Woodstock early, cold & muddy, hungry & tired,

-were back at their desk jobs or slumped in classrooms,
+bleary-eyed back at desk jobs or slumped in classrooms,

 Perspective.

-I remember being home sick from school on March 30, 1981, watching TV on the couch when breaking news announced President Ronald Reagan had been shot.
+I remember being home from school on March 30, 1981, foggily watching TV on the couch when breaking news announced President Reagan had been shot.

-I remember feeling hollow, the hair on my arms shivering;
+I sat up, feeling hollow, the hair on my arms shivering,

-I'd wondered how my mom felt when her president was shot.
+thought of my mom recalling when the president of her adolescence was shot.

 that the coverage was going to interrupt General Hospital,

-7th grade Me dismissed the possible death of a world leader
+7th grade Me dismissing the possible death of a world leader

-in favor of watching my favorite soap opera.
+in favor of catching my favorite soap opera.

-For a few days in September 1998, the troubles of the entire planet disappeared.
+For a few days at the end of September 1998, the entire planet disappeared from my periphery.

 My son had been born